Why People Are Wrong About Wal-Mart

 Our objective of prioritizing strong, efficient growth means we will focus on increasing comparable store and club sales and accelerating e-commerce sales growth while slowing the rate of growth of new stores and clubs.
 At times, we make strategic investments which are focused on the long-term growth of the Company, which may not benefit comparable sales in the near term.

-Source - 2017 Q2 10Q
+Source - 2017 Q2 10-Q

 Here's where and how I see value.
-My wife being a seller on Amazon since 2012, has given me the opportunity to fully dig into the Amazon seller ecosystem.
-Everything from listing products, SEO, API access, Paid Per Click ads, becoming a supplier to Amazon directly, loans, legal issues, China copycats and more.
+My wife being a seller on Amazon since 2012 has given me the opportunity to fully dig into the Amazon seller ecosystem.
+Everything from listing products, SEO, API access, Paid Per Click ads, becoming a supplier to Amazon directly, loans, legal issues, China copycats, and more.
 Seeing the growth directly from inside the Amazon system and the way her business grew, it's not surprising the way the stock has responded.

 Fast forward to 2017 and earlier this year, with the rate of growth in her Amazon sales, she was also accepted to sell on Walmart.com.
 Boy, was I disappointed when I saw the overall backend product of Walmart.com, it literally feels like it is 10 years behind Amazon.

 That is the opportunity and value.
-Walmart takes some getting used to - they are lucky if they even have 1/10 of the features that Amazon provides to sellers.
-Their support is horribly slow, your products are delisted regularly without warning or explanation, SEO is horrible, and worst of all, they do not support a simple email notification if you receive an order.
+Walmart takes some getting used to - it is lucky if it even has 1/10 of the features that Amazon provides to sellers.
+Its support is horribly slow, your products are delisted regularly without warning or explanation, SEO is horrible, and worst of all, it does not support a simple email notification if you receive an order.
 ARGH!

 You have to rely on external software or custom code your own to get a notification.
 That aside, it's given me the opportunity to talk with many sellers and hear from others.
 Wal-Mart seller Facebook groups and other community boards provide a good a sense of how things are going.
-The news and results showing the growth on the e-commerce side does indeed match what I'm hearing and seeing.
+The news and results showing the growth on the e-commerce side do indeed match what I'm hearing and seeing.

-Sure the technology is far behind.
-And although it feels like it is 10 years behind Amazon, with the speed of coding and development nowadays, they could easily catch up on tech front in 5 years.
+Sure, the technology is far behind.
+And, although it feels like it is 10 years behind Amazon, with the speed of coding and development nowadays, it could easily catch up on tech front in five years.

-The only direction of their e-commerce growth, is up.
-The Wal-Mart brand value is there and the physical footprint is there.
-Now it's a matter of building the trust in the relationship and getting people into their own ecosystem.
+The only direction of its e-commerce growth is up.
+The Wal-Mart brand value is there, and the physical footprint is there.
+Now, it's a matter of building the trust in the relationship and getting people into its own ecosystem.
 Wal-Mart.
 Ecosystem.
 I never thought I'd be saying those two words together.

 A Revival of a Quality Stock